What Is a Good Mortgage Rate in Today’s Market? | 2024

 Compare Loan Estimates

-The only way to find out is to apply to multiple lenders for quotes (officially called Loan Estimates).
+The only way to find out what is a good mortgage rate for you is to apply to multiple lenders for quotes (officially called Loan Estimates).
 It doesn’t take long.
 And the amount you stand to save can easily add up to thousands of dollars.

 Don’t worry about the negative impact on your credit score when you compare rates.